 This scientific calculator is created explicitly for GED students, and the calculator’s functions are designed in such a way that you won’t need to use a “second” button.

+This GED calculator features ten memory locations, direct entry of fractions, unlimited parentheses levels, conversion between fractions & decimals, percents, and a “pi” button.
+The pi (π) key is used to find, for example, the circumference and area of a circle.
 Scientific calculators understand the rules of order of operations (PEMDAS) and are very helpful with scientific notations, square roots, percentages, fractions, exponents, etc.

-Tips & Tricks for Using the On-Screen Calculator
+Tips & Tricks For Using The On-Screen Calculator

-Check out these tips and tricks that will help you complete the GED Math test in a timely manner when you are using the on-screen provided scientific calculator rather than using your own TI-30XS calculator.
+Check out these tips and tricks that will help you complete the GED Math test in a timely manner when you are using the on-screen provided scientific calculator rather than using your own TI-30 XS calculator.

-- On part two of the GED Math test, a calculator icon will appear on your computer screen.
+- In part two of the GED Math test, a calculator icon will appear on your computer screen.
 You should click and drag it to a place on your screen that doesn’t cover up the GED Math test question.

 - To be able to move the calculator, just hold your cursor over it.
 Press your mouse and drag it to the spot you want it to be.
 Once it’s there, simply release the mouse.

-- If you don’t any longer want the on-screen calculator, simply click on the X (at the calculator’s top) and you’ll see it disappear
+- If you don’t any longer want the on-screen calculator, simply click on the X (at the calculator’s top), and you’ll see it disappear.

-Bear in mind that you won’t find any “Equal” (=) button your on-screen calculator.
+Bear in mind that you won’t find any “Equal” (=) button on your on-screen calculator.
 Instead, simply push the “enter” button.